studioHEX/latis/README.md

 - pythonosc
 - PySpout (built and included in package)
 - NumPy, OpenCV, and other relevant dependencies
+- PySpout is built with VS code 2022, resulting in CUDA 12.1 or later and PyTorch 2.1 or later.
+I used CUDA 12.4 and PyTorch 2.5.1 so those should work.

 ## Usage
 1. Start the program: